 2018: the year I needed lots of covfefe

-I spent time back in the UK over the new year, visiting friends and family so we could bitch about Brexit together.
+I spent a little time in the UK over the new year, visiting friends and family so we could bitch about Brexit together.
 (And I got lucky with the plane tickets.
 Seeing those return fare prices now is painful.)

 When I was back in Osaka, I watched an epic live performance of the Avenue Q musical.
-It never gets any easier watching those puppets do stuff... even when you know the humans with their hands up puppet butts are calling the shots.
+It never gets any easier watching those puppets do stuff... even when you know the humans with their hands up the puppet butts are calling the shots.

-I did visit the 'Touka Ebisu' festival at Daikokucho's Okuninushi shrine for the first time (Jan 9th-11th, with the 10th - 'touka' - being the main day).
+Something new for 2018 was visiting the 'Touka Ebisu' festival at Daikokucho's Okuninushi shrine for the first time (Jan 9th-11th, with the 10th - 'touka' - being the main day).
 You know it's an important ritual when they put their umbrellas down in the pouring rain to bless you properly.

-To look back, Feb was all about taking photos of food.
+Feb was all about taking photos of things before I ate them.
 Some are from the very start of the month, Feb 1st.
-The day I fell down a wet flight of stairs then self-medicated with cake.
+The day I fell down a wet flight of stairs at a train station, then self-medicated with cake.
 (It isn't a method approved by pharmacists, but it worked for me.)

-It can be argued I needed the comfort food I could get my hands on.
+It can be argued that I needed all the comfort food I could get my hands on.
 I renewed my work visa, that took mental energy.
 But I did find out I passed JLPT N2 on the 2nd try.
-That puts me at officially slightly dumber than a Japanese high schooler.
+That puts me at officially 'slightly dumber than a Japanese high school student'.
 On paper, it's a great achievement, and I'm sticking to that script.

 There was a lot happening in March.
 Nipponbashi Street Festa, a Lego exhibition here in Osaka, and a sake festival in Kyoto.
 It was like coming out of hibernation into the sunlight.
 I mean it, those first 2 months were cold.

-It was great weather for sightseeing, over the whole month.
+It was great weather for sightseeing all month.
 The sakura bloomed at least a week earlier than normal.
-Cherry blossom coverage should be in the April section! but there it was.
+Cherry blossom coverage should be in the April section! but that's just how climate change works.

 Moving house is stressful at the best of times.
 Add 'needing a Japanese guarantor for most apartments' to the list of things to make you go mad during the moving process.
-I nearly tore my hair out... which would've meant me being denied for not looking like my ID card.
+I nearly tore my hair out... which would've meant my application got denied because I don't look like my ID card photo.

-But somehow, I managed, and I kicked off April in a newer, bigger apartment.
+But somehow, I managed it, and I kicked off April in a newer, bigger apartment.
 A solid accomplishment for the first half of the year.
 I'm allowed to be proud of myself for that, right?

 Near the end of the month, I went on a guided tour of the Nishinari area's dirt cheap dive bars.
 Tiny, old and pokey places, with decent plates of food at prices you can hardly believe.
 Hey, when you've just splurged on letting agent fees and apartment cleaning for someone else's mess, you scrimp where it counts.

 Golden Week 2018 was a gourmet week: a gyoza festival, a meat festival, and a Fanta soda float event in Kobe.
-I won a case of orange Fanta for posting a pic of my float on Instagram with a terrible Japanese joke.
+I won a case of orange Fanta for posting a pic of my soda float on Instagram with a terrible Japanese joke.
 Yay!

 Come to think of it, my pics from May '18 are very food heavy.
 And sugary.
-Pancakes, ice cream, chocolate, more pancakes.
-That's the good weather dragging me out to restaurants.
+Pancakes, ice cream, chocolate, more pancakes, more chocolate.

 Mid-May's my Japan-iversary - my 2nd, this time.
 (May - ha, May - there be many more!)
 Took myself out for cheese fondue, that most Japanese of foods...

 The heat was on.
-And by that I mean work stresses I won't go into.
+And by that I mean work stress I won't go into.
 There was a sake-infused nabe hotpot party in June as well somewhere, maybe they cancelled each other out.

-I wrote a Tanabata wish for a less stressful life, and hung it on a fake branch at a nearby subway station.
-We got a localised earthquake the next day.
-Next time I won't bother.
+I wrote a Tanabata wish for 'a less stressful life', and hung it up on a fake branch at a nearby subway station.
+We got a localised earthquake in Osaka the next day.
+I guess next year I won't bother.

 On a rainy, humid day, I took a trip to the UCC Coffee Museum in Kobe.
 It's an interesting, caffeinated ride - highly recommended if you're ever in Kansai.
 If there's something Japan's museums need, it's more free coffee tastings.

-When there's an art exhibition happening over a whole floor of hotel rooms, you go look at it.
+When there's an art exhibition happening that covers a whole floor of fancy hotel rooms, you go look at it.
 I did, anyway.
-Without checking how much it cost to get in... but Art Osaka was worth paying to see, if only for a Doraemon drowning face down in a bedsheet.
+Without checking how much it cost to get in... but Art Osaka was worth paying to see, if only for a large Doraemon sculpture drowning face down in a bedsheet.

-Summer festival season was in full swing, including the mighty Osaka tradition that is Tenjin Matsuri.
+Summer festival season was in full swing, including the mighty Osaka tradition that is Tenjin Matsuri on my birthday.
 So many festivals, so little time.
 I took 'treat yourself' to heart, and got tipsy, sunburnt, and a bit pudgy around the waist.

-I upgraded my phone for more data and a better camera, finally - just not quite in time to get better pics of Nara's lantern festival.
-Remember when I said I wanted a camera with better night vision this year?
-Job done.
+I upgraded my phone for more data and a better camera, finally - just not quite in time to get better quality pics of Nara's Tokae lantern festival at night.
 Looks like I'm going again next summer.

-Speaking of photos from August, the evidence shows I made the most of the upgrade.
+When I look at my other photos from August, the evidence shows I made the most of the upgrade.
 I went to at least 3 BBQs that month, judging by the endless pics of grilled meat.
-Took a lot of artsy shots of the sunset off my balcony.
+Took a lot of artsy shots of the sunset off my new balcony.
 And I stumbled on a mini plastic train carriage full of dung beetles on display at my local subway station.
 You bet I took photos of that.